A. K. Fazlul Huq: Debt relief and Permanent Settlement

 Under Huq, the Bengal government used administrative and legal measures to relieve the debt of millions of tenant farmers under the zamindari system of the Permanent Settlement.
-Huq hailed from a middle class zamindar family.
-Many of his colleagues were also from the zamindar class.
+Huq hailed from a middle class zamindar family as had many of his colleagues.
 But Huq represented a new generation of Bengali middle-class political consciousness which won support among both Bengali Muslims and Bengali Hindus.
 The Krishak Praja Party promoted land reform.
 Huq's tenure saw the enactment of the Bengal Agricultural Debtors' Act (1938), the Money Lenders' Act (1938) and the Bengal Tenancy (Amendment) Act (1938).
 Debt Settlement Boards were created in all districts.

-The Land Revenue Commission, appointed by the Government of Bengal on 5 November 1938 with Sir Francis Floud as chairman, submitted its final report on 21 March 1940.
+The Land Revenue Commission, appointed by the government of Bengal on 5 November 1938 with Sir Francis Floud as chairman, submitted its final report on 21 March 1940.
 This was a valuable document relating to the land system of the country.
 The Tenancy Act of 1885 was amended by suspending rent provisions for ten years.
 Huq abolished informal taxes imposed traditionally by the zamindars on tenants.
 The tenants obtained the right to transfer their tenancy without paying any transfer fee to the zamindars.
 The law reduced the interest rate for arrears of rent from 12.50% to 6.25%.
 The tenants also obtained the right to gain possession of the nadi sekasti (land lost through river erosion which then reappeared) by payment of four years' rent within twenty years of the erosion.
 These measures resulted in debt relief for millions of Bengali peasants.
-But Huq failed to fully implement his Rice and Lentils program which he campaigned for during the 1937 election.
+However, he failed to fully implement his rice and lentils program which he campaigned for during the 1937 election.

 Lahore Resolution

 A seminal moment in Huq's political career was the adoption of the Lahore Resolution.
-The resolution was passed by the All India Muslim League at its annual session in Lahore on 23 March 1940.
-When Huq arrived at the Lahore meeting, Muhammad Ali Jinnah remarked "When the tiger (Huq) arrives, the lamb (Jinnah) must give away".
+The resolution was passed by the All-India Muslim League at its annual session in Lahore on 23 March 1940.
+When Huq arrived at the Lahore meeting, Muhammad Ali Jinnah remarked "When the tiger [Huq] appears, the lamb [Jinnah] must give way".
 Huq formally proposed the resolution at the annual session.
 The resolution called for Muslim-majority provinces in British India to be grouped into "Independent States in which the constituent units shall be autonomous and sovereign".
 The initial wording of the resolution suggested that the Muslim League wanted multiple states instead of a single state.
 Huq later accused Jinnah of not working hard enough to ensure an undivided Bengal with Calcutta included.
 There have been varying interpretations of the Lahore Resolution ever since.
-One interpretation is that the plural spelling of 'states' indicated that Huq wanted a separate Muslim-majority state covering Bengal and parts of Assam as early as the 1940s.
+One interpretation is that the plural spelling of 'states' indicated Huq had sought a separate Muslim-majority state covering Bengal and parts of Assam as early as the 1940s.